ADA Compliance for Websites in Plain English

 How do I know if my website is ADA compliant?

-Although not definitive, the best practices for ADA compliance are 1) full WCAG 2.1 AA conformance and 2) publishing an accessibility statement.
+The best practices for ADA compliance are 1) full WCAG 2.1 AA conformance and 2) publishing an accessibility statement which includes at least one method of contact for support and a means of providing feedback.

-ADA website compliance essentially comes down to making your website conformant with the WCAG 2.1 AA technical standards.
+The best practice making your website compliant with the ADA is making your website conformant with the WCAG 2.1 AA technical standards.

 Translation: You have a to-do checklist of 50 accessibility things to account for on your website, app, etc. to be more or less practically compliant with the ADA (i.e., you shouldn’t receive a demand letter / lawsuit if you do these things).